-On the victim side, the fraudsters would need the credentials and an automated means of first testing them to find the correct ones.
+The fraudsters would need the credentials and an automated means to first test them to find the correct ones.
 This process today is automated and can be executed by anyone, simply purchasing a testing software like Sentry MBA.

 Sentry MBA dashboard

-There is little doubt that the role of automation tools such as Sentry MBA has made a profound impact on fraudsters’ abilities to scale up their attacks on victims’ accounts.
-They are also able to open large-scale inventories of mule accounts used to support the movement of unauthorized payments, including P2P, conventional payments such as ACH, and even wire.
+There is little doubt that the role of automation tools such as Sentry MBA has made a profound impact on fraudsters’ abilities to scale up their attacks against accounts.
+They can also open large-scale inventories of mule accounts used to support the movement of unauthorized payments, including P2P, conventional payments such as ACH, and even wire.

 Human-looking ATO attacks

-The latest enhancement to bot technology is using sophisticated scripts that attempt to emulate human behavior, such as pretending to type information into fields rather than pasting entire fields in rapid succession.
+The latest enhancement to bot technology is the use of scripts that attempt to emulate human behavior, such as pretending to type information into fields rather than pasting entire fields in rapid succession.

 These sophisticated attacks were trending up in 2019.
 In fact, in the first half of 2020, 96% of attacks against a financial institution in the NuData network was sophisticated (human-looking).
 This behavior can fool basic bot-detection solutions, stressing the need for FIs to re-examine their online user verification processes.